 The sensory overload that Mercado Jamaica offers is the perfect culmination of our experience learning more about Mexico City and its culture.

-Spaces are still available on our five-day “Layer by Layer: A Mexico City Culinary Adventure” trips in April 2019 and October 2019.
+Spaces are available on our five-day “Layer by Layer: A Mexico City Culinary Adventure” trips in May 2020.